-Fund Financial Statements - Fund financial statements report detailed information about the District.
-The focus of governmental fund financial statements is on major funds rather than reporting funds by type.
-Each major fund is presented in a separate column, and all nonmajor funds are aggregated into one column.
-Fiduciary funds are reported by fund type.
+Fund Financial Statements - During the fiscal year, the District segregates transactions related to certain District functions or activities in separate funds in order to aid financial management and to demonstrate legal compliance.
+Fund financial statements are designed to present financial information of the District at this more detailed level.
+The focus of governmental fund financial statements is on major funds.
+Each major fund is presented in a separate column.
+Nonmajor funds are aggregated and presented in a single column.
+Fiduciary funds are reported by type.